tansengming/stripe-subscribe/README.md

 $ rails db:migrate
 ```

+## Getting Started

-This is a view of the files that have to be updated on the Rails app.
+Here's a look at the files that have to be updated on the Rails app.
 Don't panic.

 ```
 .